Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 and runs in the background.
 This will create an infinite number of processes, eventually consuming all system resources and causing the system to become unresponsive.

+## What are debounce and throttle?

+Debounce and throttle are techniques used to control the rate at which a function is executed, especially in response to events like scrolling, resizing, or key presses.

+- **Debounce**: This technique ensures that a function is only executed after a certain period of time, and every time the event is triggered, the timer is reset.
+- **Throttle**: This technique ensures that a function is executed at most once within a specified time interval, regardless of how many times the event is triggered.

+Debounce is useful for scenarios where you want to wait until the user has stopped performing an action, such as typing in a search box or resizing a window.

+Throttle is useful for scenarios where you want to limit the frequency of function execution, such as handling scroll events or API requests.

 ## What is ORM?

 ORM stands for Object-Relational Mapping.